 Many business leaders understand that faith and success need not be mutually exclusive.
 You can bring your Christian principles into work and be someone who leads with authority, compassion, and integrity.

-At the Bluefield College Caudill School of Business, we offer a variety of business majors and minors at the graduate and undergraduate level.
+At the Bluefield University Caudill School of Business, we offer a variety of business majors and minors at the graduate and undergraduate level.
 Enjoy small class sizes, experienced faculty, and a sound faith-based perspective on success in a business career.
 We pride ourselves on teaching you professional skills, while also helping to nurture the values that help you live a fulfilling life.